shapeshift/unchained/pulumi/backuprunner/README.md

 # Unchained Backup Runner

-A small Node.js CLI tool for creationg k8s VolumeSnapshots for Unchained stateful sets.
+A small Node.js CLI tool for creating k8s VolumeSnapshots for Unchained stateful sets.

 ## How it works